Late time attractors of some varying Chaplygin gas cosmological models

-In this case physically reasonable two critical points do exist, which are presented in Table~\ref{tab:Table2}. $E.2.1$ is a physically reasonable solution, moreover it is late time scaling attractor when $0 \leq n \leq 5$, $0 < \alpha \leq 1$, $A \geq 0$ and $0 < b < 2/3$.
-This solution represents a state of the universe where varying Chaplygin gas Eq.~(\ref{eq:M1}) is a phantom dark energy with
+In this case, physically reasonable two critical points exist and they are presented in Table \ref{tab:table2}.
+The study shows that $E.2.1$ is a physically reasonable solution, moreover, it is a late time scaling attractor when $0 \leq n \leq 5$, $0 < \alpha \leq 1$, $A \geq 0$ and $0 < b < 2/3$.
+This solution represents a state of the universe where varying Chaplygin gas, Equation (\ref{eq:M1}), is a phantom dark energy with

 This model is free from the cosmological coincidence problem due to